-"As we have seen in the prior two sessions of the 'Congress Debates' series, having serious, civil conversations on such critical issues as the economy, health care and now energy yields great results, such as a bipartisan economic stimulus package and a bipartisan Medicare package," said Rep. Rahm Emanuel (D-III.), chair of the House Democratic Caucus.
+"We welcome this distinguished congressional delegation to Tulane and look forward to a substantive discussion on energy, an issue that is of critical importance to the future of our state, nation and world," said Tulane University President Scott Cowen.
+"As we have seen in the prior two sessions of the "Congress Debates" series, having serious, civil conversations on such critical issues as the economy, health care and now energy yields great results, such as a bipartisan economic stimulus package and a bipartisan Medicare package" said Rep. Rahm Emanuel (D-III.), chairman of the House Democratic Caucus.
 "I look forward to this exchange of ideas about the future of our nation, and to working with my Republican and Democratic colleagues to tackle one of the toughest challenges of our generation."

-Rep. Adam Putnam (R-Fla.), chair of the House Republican Conference, added, "This discussion is particularly well-timed as energy is the No. 1 issue confronting the American people right now."
+"The "Congress Debates" series has been successful in providing a forum for members of Congress to break through the Beltway clutter and engage in a healthy exchange of ideas," said Rep. Adam Putnam (R-Fla.), Chairman of the House Republican Conference.
+"This discussion is particularly well-timed as energy is the number one issue confronting the American people right now.
+We have had two excellent debates so far, and we expect to make it three in a row in New Orleans."

-"In America's interest, we've got to get beyond the polarized stalemate on energy policy," said Al From, founder and chief executive officer of the Democratic Leadership Council.
+"In America"s interest we ve got to get beyond the polarized stalemate on energy policy," said Al From, founder and CEO of the Democratic Leadership Council.
 "The members of Congress who are engaging in this debate should be lauded for doing what too many fail to do: sitting down and trying to hammer out a way forward."